Updated: 01/02/2024

 (A) Assignment of responsibility at a sufficiently high level and adequate resources to ensure effectiveness of the business ethics awareness and compliance program and internal control system.

-(B) Reasonable efforts not to include an individual as a principal, whom due diligence would have exposed as having engaged in conduct that is in conflict with the Contractor’s code of business ethics and conduct.
+(B) Reasonable efforts not to include an individual as a principal, whom due diligence would have exposed as having engaged in conduct that conflicts with the Contractor’s code of business ethics and conduct.

 (C) Periodic reviews of company business practices, procedures, policies, and internal controls for compliance with the Contractor’s code of business ethics and conduct and the special requirements of Government contracting, including-